 State Fire Prevention Fee (SRA)

-The State Responsibility Area Fire Prevention Benefit Fee was enacted following the signing of Assembly Bill X1 29 in July 2011.
+The State Responsibility Area Fire Prevention Benefit Fee was enacted by the Sate of California in July 2011.

 The Fire Administration Division provides management of personnel issues, budgeting, planning, directing, and team building for the Vista Fire Department.
 Fire Administration sets and reviews department policy and provides administrative support to all Fire divisions.
 The Administrative Division also oversees and administers the contract with the Vista Fire Protection District and provides fire and emergency medical services support to the District Board, advising them on policy and procedures.